 Install a discharge pipe between the T&P valve discharge opening and a suitable floor drain.
-Do not connect discharge piping directly to the drain .An air gap of a maximum of 30 cm (11.8 inches) must be provided.
-To prevent bodily injury, hazard to life, or property damage, the relief valve must be allowed to discharge water in adequate quantities if circumstances demand.
-If the discharge pipe is not connected to a drain or other suitable means, the water flow may cause property damage.
+Do not connect discharge piping directly to the drain.
+Position the end of the discharge pipe directly above the drain, pointing downward, with an air gap of no more than 30 cm (11.8 cm).
+To prevent bodily injury, hazard to life, or property damage, the relief valve must be allowed to discharge water in adequate quantities should circumstances demand.
+If the end of the discharge pipe is not close enough to an adequate drain or other suitable means, the hat water flow could cause property damage or personal injury.

-T&P Valve Discharge Pipe Requirements
+T&P Valve Discharge Pipe Requirements:

-- Shall not be smaller in size than the outlet pipe size of the valve, or have any reducing couplings or other restrictions. - Shall not be plugged or blocked. - Shall not be exposed to freezing temperatures. - Shall be of material listed for hot water distribution. - Shall be installed so as to allow complete drainage of both the Temperature-Pressure Relief Valve and the discharge pipe. - Must terminate a maximum of 30 cm (11.8 inches) above a floor drain or external to the building.
+- Shall not be smaller in size than the outlet pipe size of the valve, or have any reducing couplings or other restrictions. - Shall not be plugged or blocked. - Shall not be exposed to freezing temperatures. - Shall be of material listed for hot water distribution. - Shall be installed so as to allow complete drainage of both the Temperature-Pressure Relief Valve and the discharge pipe. - Must terminate no more than 30 cm (11.8 inches) above a floor drain or external to the building.
 In cold climates, it is recommended that the discharge pipe be terminated at an adequate drain inside the building. - Shall not have any valve or other obstruction between the relief valve and the drain.